dexon-foundation-unofficial-mirror/dekusan/test/unit/development/sample-changelog.md

 ## 3.6.3 2017-5-8

-- Fix bug that could stop newer versions of Geth from working with MetaMask.
+- Fix bug that could stop newer versions of Geth from working with DekuSan.

 ## 3.6.2 2017-5-8